nickMac66/JavaScript-Exercises/Secret Message/README.md

 ## How to run:
 1. Clone this repository to your local machine
-2. Serve the index.html file on a local server
+2. Serve the index.html file on a local server and open
-3. The Unicode characters will reveal the secret code 'BOECWXH'.
+3. The Unicode characters will reveal the secret code 'BOECWXH' in your browser.